dunnkers/fseval/README.md

 Feature Selection evaluation framework 💎

 ## What
 fseval is a framework for evaluating Feature Selection methods.
-It is built around a new set of metrics, using synthetic datasets for more meaningful evaluation.
+By knowing _a priori_ what dataset features are informative, more meaningful evaluation can be performed. fseval provides metrics such as ROC- and PR curves, algorithm stability, and classification accuracy.
+The pipeline can be ran locally or on HPC systems (SLURM), scaling from a couple to testing thousands of benchmark datasets.

 ## Install